 The Ottoman war started when Vlad refused to pay tribute to the Sultan.
 The Ottoman Empire was furious because a prince raised by them grew rebellious, so Sultan Mehmed II decided to put an end to it.
 He delegated two of his most loyal men to go to Wallachia and plan Vlad's assassination, but Țepeș found out and impaled them and their armies.
 And thus, the fierce reputation of Vlad the Impaler as a ruthless ruler began.

-Vlad's court chroniclers noted very precisely the ruler's personal records.
+Vlad's court chroniclers noted the ruler's personal records very precisely.
 In Oblucitia and Nevoselo, 1.350 Ottomans were impaled, 6.840 in Dirstor, Catal, and Dripotrom, 630 at Turtucaia, 6.414 in Giurgiu, 1.460 in Rahova, 749 in Novigrad and Šištovica, and 210 in Marotiu, of both sexes and all ages.

 The beginning of the war couldn’t have been better for Vlad.